attilahorvath/ecsys/README.md

 - Acceleration component
 - Extended KeyboardInputSystem preventDefault configuration - ability to let e.g. refresh event through while capturing others
 - Mobile support - touch input, viewport changes, etc.
-- Composite entities - entities that are made up of other entities, such as a tank base and turret
 - Game states with transitions
 - Tree-view for entities and their components
 - FPS counter